namolert/ComputerVision/README.md

 2. Make the application available online by developing an HTTP application.
 3. Improve the application to support different kinds of resolution, camera, and other parameters. <br/>

-Moreover, additional features such as detecting two hands simultaneously, adding empty pages for free drawing, and bluring a background can be implemented.
+Moreover, additional features such as detecting two hands simultaneously, adding empty pages for free drawing, and blurring a background can be implemented.

 ## Credits
 Big thanks to the creators.